mattpopovich/mattpopovich.com/_posts/2025-04-10-the-complete-apple-watch-comparison-chart-tech-specs.md

 title: "The Complete Apple Watch Comparison Chart (Tech Specs)"
 author: matt_popovich           # Reference author_id in _data/authors.yml
 # Can also use `authors: [<author1_id>, <author2_id>]` for multiple entries
-date: 2025-04-09 18:59:57 -0600
+date: 2025-04-10 18:59:57 -0600
-categories: [Blog, TODO]    # <=2 values here: top category and sub category
+categories: [Blog, Not YouTube]    # <=2 values here: top category and sub category
-tags: [todo]                # TAG names should always be lowercase
+tags: [apple, data, tech, apple watch]                # TAG names should always be lowercase
 layout: post                # post is the default, we will set it to be explicit
 pin: false
 toc: true                   # Table of contents